soos3d/SpectraX/README.md

-# QuickCast—Video Stream Manager
+# QuickCast — Video Stream Manager

-A lightweight CLI tool for quickly setting up a secure RTSP/HLS video streaming server.
-Turn your phone or webcam into a network camera with proper authentication and easy-to-use streaming URLs.

-Basically this is ideal when you want to easily stream from your phone or camera to your computer and then process the video feed.
-I didn't find any simple tool so I just made one.
+QuickCast is a lightweight CLI tool for turning any phone or webcam into a secure RTSP/HLS streaming source in seconds.
+It’s built for developers who need a simple, no-fuss way to stream video from a camera to a local machine for processing, testing, or development.

+There was no easy tool for this—so I built one.

-> ⚠️ This tool is under active development and may have some bugs.
-In the current set up it uses a self-signed certificate for RTSPS streaming, which may trigger warnings in some clients.
-For production environments, use a certificate issued by a trusted Certificate Authority.
+> ⚠️ Early stage: QuickCast is under active development and may contain bugs.
+It currently uses a self-signed certificate for RTSPS, which can trigger security warnings in some clients.
+For production use, replace it with a certificate from a trusted CA.

-## Overview
+## What It Does

-This tool wraps [MediaMTX](https://github.com/bluenviron/mediamtx) (a powerful RTSP/HLS server) with:
+QuickCast wraps MediaMTX, a powerful RTSP/HLS server, with:

-- **Simple CLI**: Start a secure streaming server with one command
-- **Auto-Credentials**: Generates and manages secure publisher/viewer passwords
-- **Multiple Outputs**: Stream via RTSP (low-latency) or RTSPS (encrypted) or HLS (browser-friendly)
-- **Mobile Ready**: Works great with [Larix Broadcaster](https://softvelum.com/larix/) to stream from phones

-Ideal for developers who need to quickly get a video feed from a camera into their machine, whether for testing or development.
+	•	One-line CLI startup — instantly launch a secure video stream
+	•	Automatic credentials — randomly generated publisher/viewer passwords
+  - Configuration file support - use a custom config file to manage credentials and paths if you want
+	•	Multiple streaming outputs — RTSP (low latency), RTSPS (encrypted), and HLS (browser-compatible)
+	•	Mobile-ready — plug-and-play with Larix Broadcaster or other RTSP clients for phone-based streaming

+### Usage Options

+	•	Python Package: For integrating streaming into your own Python projects → Found in video-feed/videofeed/
+	•	CLI-Only Tool: Standalone script for quick use
+→ Found in cli-only/

+All instructions in this README use the Python package version, it works the same way as the CLI-only script.

 ## Prerequisites